-Learn how to buy cryptocurrency step-by-step and compare the top cryptocurrency exchanges 2021.
+Learn how to buy cryptocurrency for beginners step-by-step and compare the top cryptocurrency exchanges 2023.

 A few things you'll learn from this post:

-- A few dead simple principles to win in this game
+- A few dead simple principles to win in the crypto game

-- A guide on how to buy cryptocurrency – without all the complexity and terminology jargong
+- A step by step guide on how to buy cryptocurrency for beginners – without all the complexity and terminology jargong

 - Where to buy cryptocurrency – a comparison of the top crypto exchanges